M0chaCat/fix-Discord-plugins-and-themes/README.md

 Just some things that I've made.

 ## Custom Avatar Shape
-Change avatar and channel masks, anything from round to square
+Change avatar and channel masks, any shape from round to square

 ![Custom avatar comparison](images/Custom_Avatar_Shape.png)